Tee88/SQS-FIFO-Helper/ReadMe.md

 `WaitTimeSeconds: 1`

 # DDL
 - Legacy SQS queues DO NOT guarentee uniqueness.
-The unique constraint on the customer id guarentees that a duplicate invoice for a customer cannot be inserted into the table.
+The UNIQUE KEY constraint on the customer_id guarentees that a duplicate invoice for a customer cannot be inserted into the table.

 ```